andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

  - Shadows seem to be neverending, this is not realistic
   - Try not using 1.0 vs 0.0 but something in the middle that changes with distance
   - Also, try playing with ambient lightSystem to compensate for this
- - F1 to rotate lights does not work in ApeStudio
  - Performance has dropped a lot in ApeStudio, at least when not plugged to power
   - Try profiling through NSight
  - Shouldn't LightSystemView cameras have the aspect ratio of the depth map rather than the aspect